AnyChart/docs.anychart.com/PERT_Chart/Pert_Chart.md

 ### Labels

 [Labels](../Common_Settings/Labels) are text or image elements that can be placed anywhere on any chart (you can enable them on a whole series or in a single point).
 For text labels, font settings and [text formatters](../Common_Settings/Text_Formatters) are available.

+There are something special about labels in PERT.
+As there are two

 ### Tooltips